 Modern science has come so far that we can now accurately predict weather up to 10 days in advance.
 We receive hurricane, tornado, and even high wind warnings that give us enough time to evacuate, move to safety, or just hunker down at home.

 Meteorologists have an array of tools at their disposal to help keep us safe an informed.
-Yet, there are some towns that seem hell bent on defying predictions.
+Yet, there are some towns that seem determined to defy predictions.
 I live in one such town.
 We literally have all four seasons every single day.

 Everyone dresses in layers and we all constantly watch our phones as weather stations change the forecast for every hour.
 For the most part, what they say the weather will be in the next hour is correct.
 Anything after that hour is subject to change.

 In the years gone by, people did not have all these fancy tools for forecasting the weather.
 They had to look to the sky and to nature to determine what the weather would be like every day.

 I am going to share some scientific ways, some ways to predict weather without the tools, some ways the sky and nature can tell us what to expect, and some funny old ways the weather was predicted (which some people still say work just fine).

 Let us start with the science as this is the most accurate way the weather is predicted, even though most of us do not have access to the actual tools.